Musculoskeletal Rehabilitation

 The musculoskeletal rehab program

-A musculoskeletal rehab program is designed to meet the needs of the individual person, depending on the specific problem or disease.
-Active involvement of the patient and family is vital to the success of the program.
+The program is designed to meet the needs of each person, depending on the specific problem or disease.
+It's vital that both the person and their family are actively involved.

-The goal of rehab is to help the persib return to the highest level of function and independence possible, while improving the overall quality of life — physically, emotionally, and socially.
+The goal is to help the person return to the highest level of function and independence possible.
+It's also to improve their quality of life—physically, emotionally, and socially.

-To help reach these goals, programs may include the following:
+To help reach these goals, programs may include:

 • Fitting and care for casts, braces, and splints (orthoses), or artificial limbs (prostheses)